 Here I visit a concept that a man with Alzheimer's wrote about before his recent death.

-A person is made largely of the actions and reactions of his or her life.
-To lose that is terrifying, both to those who watch it, and those who experience it.
+A person is made largely of the actions and reactions of life.
+To lose that is terrifying to both those who watch it and those who experience it.
 Yet even now, the man with Alzheimer's inspires those around him.
 He lived a little while longer, still smiling and enjoying the life he had, save the few moments that plague us all.
-Yet while he begs others to see him for who he was, it is who he ended up that has inspired me the most.
-The power to inspire lies with us all, he showed me.
+While he begs others to see him for who he was, it is who he ended up being that had inspired me the most.
+The power of inspiration lies within us all.
 Even ourselves.